dpappert/persistent-hotspells/README.md

 * regional clustering based on temperature anomalies
 * compute hot spells for different regions
-* compute spell composites and calculate statistical significance
+* compute spell composites and calculate statistical significance of anomaly field

 ## Referencing
 If you use this code in your publication, please cite [Pappert et al. (2024) - hyperlink]

 Please report any issues on the GitHub portal.

-NB: THIS PAGE IS BEING REGULARLY UPDATED UNTIL PUBLICATION
+NB: THIS PAGE IS BEING REGULARLY IMPROVED/UPDATED UNTIL PUBLICATION